co-cart/co-cart/README.md

 CoCart provides support for managing the user session, alternative options for doing this task do exist; however, their usage can be limited to applications of the same origin as the WordPress installation.
 This is due to WooCommerce using cookies to store user session tokens.

-CoCart provides the utilities to change this behavior during any cart request and passes the required information to HTTP Header so it can be cached client-side.
-The use of an HTTP Authorization header is optional allowing users to shop as a guest.

-## Quick Start
+## Getting Started

 📢 This repo is not package ready and must be **built** in order to activate the plugin.
+To begin you will need to make sure that you have installed all of the modules.

 ### Step 1

 Clone the repo to your WordPress development `wp-content/plugins` folder.
 Don't forget the folder name `"cocart-dev"` at the end of the command.
+This will keep your development build separate from the plugin build.

 ```
 git clone https://github.com/co-cart/co-cart.git cocart-dev